NikolaiRadke/AI.duino/BETA.md

 * All panel based features now have Webview with Copy&Paste
 * Parallel function loading for faster startup
 * Small bug fixes
+* Updated SECURITY.md

+## ToDo:

+* All internal Settings in one module config/settings.js
+* An edit settings panel -> In the IDE settings?